Last Updated on November 29, 2024 by Aaron Barriga

 During retina laser surgery, minor burns are made around the retinal tear with the help of a laser.
 This scarring seals the retina to the underlying tissue.
 There are negligible chances of a torn retina after this surgery.

 Recovery from retinal tear surgery comes in a couple of weeks.
-But the healing period may vary according to individual health conditions.
+However, the healing period may vary according to individual health conditions.

 Final Words!